Little Orphant Annie: Film adaptations

-Derivative work
+Other derivative works

 In 1911, American composer Margaret Hoberg Turrell published an arrangement of Little Orphant Annie for choir.

 In The Orphant Annie Story Book (1921), author Johnny Gruelle augments the character's background story and goes to great lengths to soften her image, portraying her as telling pleasant tales of fairies, gnomes and anthropomorphic animals rather than her characteristic horror stories.

-In popular culture

-In the TV series Getting On, the character of Birdy Lamb recites part of the poem at the end of Episode 3 of Season 3.
-The last stanza is also recited by two girls and the character Little Ann Sliger while jumping rope in the movie Texas Killing Fields (2011).

-In the documentary, Cracking Up: The Darrell Hammond Story, comedian Darrell Hammond relates that his mother would stand in his doorway at night and recite the poem when he was a child.
+It served as the inspiration for the comic strip Little Orphan Annie, which itself inspired a Broadway musical, several films, and many radio and television programs and a media franchise.